-2018 DARE Art Prize winner Samuel Hertz, following a year of research, will present his final performance for the DARE Art Prize in the Howard Assembly Room on 14 April 2018.
+2018 DARE Art Prize winner Samuel Hertz, following a year of research, will present his final performance for the DARE Art Prize in the Howard Assembly Room this summer.

 It will include electro/acoustic pieces for small ensembles, video, live electronics, performance and mixed-media installations focusing on contact with industrial and natural infrasound as a way of illustrating complex relations between humans and environments.

 On 28 February he performed a new piece, Immersion, at the end of his month-long residency at the Tetley in Leeds, a dance piece involving subsonic frequencies and wine glasses filled with water.

 On 24 February in the Howard Assembly Room Samuel performed a new work continuing his engagement with sound and ecology.
 Influenced by spectralism – a compositional technique that employs the computerised analysis of sound – Gunslinger is ‘transcribed’ from a field recording of water melting from a cliffside ice sheet, for two guitars swathed in reverb in the manner of a classic, widescreen Western soundtrack.